 How to check bandwidth usage

-Most bandwidth analysis solutions are only able to check internet traffic on a single device.
+Most solutions are only able to check internet traffic on a single device.
 For measuring all the traffic in your network, you need to monitor the data directly on your routers.
 Protocols like SNMP, NetFlow or WMI allow you to monitor bandwidth usage of your entire network.
-By using the Network Bandwidth Analyzer PRTG you get informed about all ingoing and outgoing traffic and see what application or what servers are using up the most bandwidth.
+By using the Network Bandwidth Analyzer PRTG you get informed about all ingoing and outgoing traffic and see what application or what servers are responsible for a higher consumption.

 Bandwidth monitoring sensors